Create Your First Event

-The registration form will help you capture information before the webinar, during the registration process.
+The registration form will help you capture information before the event, during the registration process.
 By default, we require email, first name, and last name.
-But you can add more:
+You can also add more:

-- Click on "selected fields" at the bottom left of the section to pick other default fields such as city, phone number, address, etc.
+- Click on "selected fields" to pick other default fields such as city, phone number, address, etc.

 - You can also create custom fields.